 Exclusive Google App Campaigns data is now available on AppTweak!
 In other words, you can now browse through all the keywords we found Google placed an ad on for your app, and compare these search terms with your competitors.

-Why is this feature so unique?
+Why is Google App Campaigns unique?

-When creating Google App Campaigns, developers set a budget and Google automatically places the ad in different places, including search terms in the Play Store, search terms on Google (search engine), Youtube and other websites that are part of the Google advertising network.
+When creating Google App Campaigns, developers set a budget and Google automatically places the ad in different places – including search terms in the Play Store, search terms on Google (search engine), Youtube, and other websites that are part of the Google advertising network.
 Since the bids are made on a multi-platform system, advertisers actually have very little info about where the ads are being placed.

 With AppTweak, app developers are now able to know more precisely on which keywords their ads are being displayed in the Play Store.